kayasax/EasyPIM/README.md

 Powershell function to manage PIM Azure Resource Role settings with simplicity in mind.

-Easily manage settings at the subscription level : enter a tenant ID, a subscription ID, a role name then the options you want to set for example require justification on activation.
+Easily manage settings at the subscription level : enter a tenant ID, a subscription ID, a role name then the options you want to set, for example require justification on activation.

 With the export function you can edit your PIM settings in excel then import your changes

 ## Key features